 - from a care agency

-Requirement to be in work
+Requirement to be employed in relevant time period

 Staff who have been redeployed into a role which is eligible and who have worked for part or all of the relevant time period will receive the payment.